iar747/cpuplot/README.md

 If the system has been in sleep mode, it displays the "ASLEEP" text.

-Default sleep interval between readings is 5secs.
-But a different one can be passed as an argument in the command line.
+Default wait interval between system readings is 5secs.
+But a different one can be passed in the command line with the "-i" argument.

 Build for MacOS bash.
 A linux version coming soon.